Shubh-Raj/PaymentMitr/README.md

-# Trial1
+#
-A trial website
+A frontend website for payments using tailwind css